If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 A lit Christmas tree at night reflected in a wet paved city street

-The twinkle lights draped from one side of the street to the other look like a scene out of a Hallmark movie, and the greenery and ribbons on all of the old-timey lampposts help add to the effect.
+The twinkle lights draped from one side of the street to the other make Broughton Street look like a scene out of a Hallmark movie, and the greenery and ribbons on all of the old-timey lampposts only add to the effect.

-The annual holiday tree lighting is typically held at 5:30 pm on the day after Thanksgiving at the intersection of Bull and Broughton.
-It’s always a free event!
+The annual holiday tree lighting is held the day after Thanksgiving each year at the intersection of Bull and Broughton, and the tree stays up from Thanksgiving through the last week in December.

 They change their display every year, and it’s always fun to see what they’ll come up with next.